RTL (Croatian TV channel): Sister channels

+RTL Living: Lifestyle television series.
+The channel also re-runs RTL's news programming.

+RTL Passion: Telenovelas, soap operas, drama and romance television series.

+RTL Croatia World: 11 July 2016; RTL's news and entertainment programming for audiences outside of Croatia.

+RTL Adria: 24 February 2020; Entertainment channel.

 Streaming

 RTL launched its streaming service RTL Play on 12 January 2018.
 It was a free ad-supported service that offered access to RTL's programming, as well as a livestream of RTL's channels.
 A paid Play Premium option was also available; it featured access to locked content and programming exclusive to the service, such as new episodes of the scripted drama series Krv nije voda.

 In July 2023, RTL announced that RTL Play was getting replaced with Voyo, a subscription-based video on demand over-the-top service.
 Voyo launched on 27 August, offering subscribers an access to new episodes of RTL's both original and acquired television series 24 hours prior to their television broadcast.
 The service also focuses on offering exclusive acquired programming that has not been broadcast on RTL.